They say you cannot cross the same Shatun twice.

 The land was treacherous and mercurial.
 It did not hold still.
 Hills sank in a day.
 Rivers rose where desert was.
 You could fall asleep in a lush oasis and wake among stones that remembered the ocean.

 Most travellers went the long way around, even if it took weeks.
 Crossing Shatun took days – if you survived.
-There was only one way through, with a Shatun warden.
-They lived at the edges of the land, watching it, charging dearly, promising nothing.

-Chang, my warden, took my payment without a word.
 We prayed before the crossing.
 I looked back one last time at civilisation – its houses bright, untroubled – and followed him into the blur.

 Where the ground forgets